htruong/ezpi4me/README.md

-# ezpi4ME - Getting rid of Intel ME, for mere morals
+# ezpi4ME - Getting rid of Intel ME, for mere mortals

 _The easiest, and most straightforward method to clean Intel ME on any machine._